ISZ-Hacker-Group/Ice-Station-Z-Tools/README.md

 Download Advanced Settings Here: [ISZ-Advanced-Settings](https://github.com/Cracko298/Ice-Station-Z-Tools/files/7872554/ISZ-Advanced-Settings.zip)

+These applications may trigger windows defender.
+(These are false positives).
+This is 100% the old application just updated to work with a better compiler.

 ADVANCED SETTINGS ARE VERY EXPERIMENTAL!
 USE AT YOUR OWN RISK!

 IF YOU GET A CORRUPTED INSTALL USE THE WOBBLY TOOTH SAVE MANAGER (TO SAVE ANY DATA AT RISK), OR IMPORT A BACKUP OF YOUR OWN SETTINGS.